Ron Tompkins (baseball)

 Ronald Everett Tompkins (November 27, 1944 – February 4, 2023) was an American professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Kansas City Athletics (1965) and Chicago Cubs (1971).
 Tompkins never won a big-league game in his career.
-Today, he is perhaps best known for appearing on a Topps 1968 "Rookie Stars" baseball card with Hall of Fame catcher Johnny Bench–– a high profile card based on the fact that it is Bench's rookie card.
+He was notable for sharing the 1968 Topps rookie card alongside MLB Hall-of-Fame catcher Johnny Bench.